knxkit/knxkit/knxkit/README.md

 # High-level API for KNX devices and networks
 __knxkit__ is a library for interfacing with [KNX](https://www.knx.org) devices and networks.
 It provides a high-level API for interacting with KNX devices and networks, and is designed to be easy to use and flexible.

-- __major data structures__ — individual and group addresses, CEMI, APDU, DataPoint, KNXnet/IP frames
+- __Data structures__ — individual and group addresses, CEMI, APDU, DPT, DataPoint, KNXnet/IP frames

 - __KNXnet/IP services__ — search, describe, tunneling are implemented.

-- __Project files__ — knxkit can process _.knxproj_ files, which are used by ETS to store KNX project information.
+- __Project files__ — read _.knxproj_ files, which are used by ETS to store KNX project information.
 Devices and group definitions can be extracted.
-In addition it DPT definitions, that are used for code generation.

-- data structures for all __Data point types (DPT)__  generated from knx_master.xml contents.
-Serialzation to and from JSON is supported. _Display_ implementations are generated.
+- __Data point structures__  generated from knx_master.xml contents.
+Typed and generic representations are supported

-- __command line__ utilities for data structures generation and knx network interaction.
+- __Command line__ utilities for data structures generation and knx network interaction.

 ### Example